Leaders in Online and Professional Continuing Education

 • Differentiate between different structures and reporting homes for units of professional and continuing education.

-• Identify and discuss the benefits and challenges of various PCO models.
+• Identify and discuss the benefits and challenges of various models.

 • Reflect on the history of continuing education.